-Both Jay and Kimberley Bukstein are “qualified Rule 114 ADR Neutrals” for the Minnesota Supreme Court.
+Both Jay and Kimberley Bukstein are “qualified Rule 114 ADR Neutrals” for the Minnesota State Court Administrator’s Office.

 Harassment Restraining Orders Granted against Kimberley and Jay Bukstein

-In May 2016, an Harassment Restraining Order was granted against Kimberley and Jay Bukstein by a woman in Sherburne County.
+In May 2016, a Harassment Restraining Order (HRO) was granted against Kimberley and Jay Bukstein by a woman in Sherburne County.
 The Buksteins were alleged to have made repeated unwanted visits and phone calls.

-In October 2017, an Harassment Restraining Order was granted against Kimberley Bukstein by a 73-year-old woman in Ramsey County.
+In October 2017, a HRO was granted against Kimberley Bukstein by a 73-year-old woman in Ramsey County.
 Bukstein was accused of making unwanted phone calls and leaving messages.
 The woman testified that Bukstein walked into her home unannounced and uninvited.